Studying Drowsiness Detection Performance while Driving through Scalable Machine Learning Models using Electroencephalography: Experiments and Results

 \section{Experiments and Results}

-This section presents a set of experiments aiming to evaluate the drowsiness detection performance of individual and scalable ML models using regression and three-class classification techniques.

-Concerning trained models, there is one type of individual models while three types are explored for scalable models: \begin{itemize} \item Individual models: Individual classifier and regressor trained and evaluated for each subject.
+This section presents a set of experiments aiming to evaluate the drowsiness detection performance of individual and scalable ML models using regression and three-class classification techniques\addtxt{, covering the last contribution of the article}.
+Concerning trained models, there is one type of individual models while three types are explored for scalable models: \begin{itemize} \item Individual models: Individual{Personalized} classifier and regressor trained and evaluated for each subject.